apoorva140197/filter-comp/README.md

-# classplus-web-components
-Classplus Web Components

 ## ✨ Features

 - A UI design system for web applications.
-- A set of high-quality React components out of the box.
 - Written in TypeScript with predictable static types.

 ## 🖥 Environment Support